rladiestunis/Upcoming-Past-events/README.md

 ## Upcoming events
 :date: Saturday, November 7, 2020

-**Data Visualization for Machine Learning Practionners**
+**Data Visualization for Machine Learning Practitionners**

-We are delighted to come together with you to host another online meetup : Data Visualization for Machine Learning Practionners.
+We are delighted to come together with you to host another online meetup : Data Visualization for Machine Learning Practitionners.

 Invited speaker :